Welcome to Near & Yonder! Here are some answers to frequently asked questions:

-I handcraft and sell my jewelry exclusively online at the moment — pretty irregularly, I might add!
+I sell my jewelry exclusively online at the moment — pretty irregularly, I might add!
 You can find out more about upcoming sales and preview what will be available on my Instagram @nearandyonderstudio — follow me there, as sometimes I announce flash sales and a few surprises.

 Can you reserve a piece for me?

 I'm sorry!
 Because I get so many requests for this and want to keep things fair, I don't reserve jewelry (except for my mom...hi, mom!).
 However, I do my best to announce each collection with at least a week's notice and to schedule them on different dates and times to give everyone a chance to buy a piece.
 Items can go quickly and I can't always guarantee what you have your eye on will be available.
 I suggest putting the time and date in your calendar and having your payment information ready to go.
 Also, don't fret if you miss out on a sale — I'll have more on the way soon.
 If there's something you missed out on and want to see in the shop again, please send me a message on Instagram.

 I accept most major credit cards.

 Please allow for 3-7 days from purchase date to process and send.
 All orders ship via USPS.

 Shipping may currently take longer due to COVID-19